rug-oop-2023/final_template/README.md

 In all the cases, the data should be accessed using the subsetting operator (e.g., `dataset[i]`), which should return (using the data structure you prefer) the data at the specified index.
 In the case of a dataset with labels, you should return both the data and the corresponding label.
-If the dataset has no labels, you should return only the data proper.
+If the dataset has no labels, you should return only the data.

-The datasets should have a method for **splitting** the data into training and test sets.
+The datasets should have a method for **splitting** the data (and labels, if applicable) into training and test sets.
 The user should be able to split the data by specifying the percentage of data to be used for training.
-This function should return two datasets as output.
+This functionality should return two datasets as output.

 You should create at least two datasets with these characteristics, one handling **images**, the other handling **audio files**.
 For handling images, you can load them using one of many Python libraries for image processing, such as [Pillow](https://pillow.readthedocs.io/en/stable/) or [OpenCV](https://opencv.org/).